Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 We’ve already mentioned the messages children receive implicitly from how their time is spent in the run-up to the KS2 SATs tests but it’s worth considering how you can be explicit with the messages you give them too.

-First and foremost, you don’t want your pupils to experience the week of tests negatively, and this very much depends on how you prepare them.
+First and foremost, you don’t want your pupils to experience the week of tests negatively.
+This very much depends on how you prepare them.

 So be realistic with your positivity: ground everything you are saying in reality by reminding them they’re only being tested on what you have taught them, on what they already know.
 Plus, tell them how hard they have worked this year and how you have ensured that they have learnt and revised everything they need to know for their assessments.